-The submission period for CDP is now closed.
-Thank you for your submission.
+CDP is currently closed.
+Thank you for submitting your eligibility request.

 Career Development Program (CDP) grants support researchers early and at different stages of their career: from those with less than two years of postdoctoral research to those who hold independent faculty-level positions.

 The grants are designed to encourage these promising young investigators to embark on academic careers, offering researchers the opportunity to take part in basic, translational, or clinical research to help understand and treat blood cancers and relevant premalignant conditions.

 To acknowledge the most impressive contributions, we instituted the CDP Achievement Awards to recognize awardees in each subcategory – Scholar or Scholar in Clinical Research, Special Fellow, and Fellow – who have the most significant publication(s) and are on a clear trajectory to become leaders in blood cancer research and/or treatment.

 "I am truly honored to receive the prestigious LLS Career Development Program award.
 Our proposed project focuses on a new immunotherapy approach for myeloma patients, with a particular focus on those with high risk phenotype.
 We aim to identify novel therapeutic combinations that may stimulate patient immune system against their own myeloma, a process known as immunogenic cell death (ICD).
 The generous support from LLS will help to characterize the role of specific genes in controlling the induction of ICD by specific anti-myeloma treatment.
 This award will significantly advance our research toward a rapid translation in clinical trials for our myeloma patients."

 Optimizing mechanisms for induction of immunogenic cell death to improve clinical outcome in high risk multiple myeloma patients